 Can you imagine the snow-covered cemeteries with nearly every grave lit up with a candle?
 It’s just magical!

-In Finland ancestors are remembered with candles on their gravesites.
+In Finland, families honor their ancestors by placing candles on their gravesites.

 Memorial Day in America